gerardbm/sigma-theme/README.md

 ### Maths

-MathJax library, in post or page front matter:
+Katex library, in post or page front matter:

-- `mathjax`: true or false to use MathJax.
+- `latex`: true or false to use Katex.

 ### Misc